-Set on an idyllic farm in Gloucestershire, the Shift Weekend is an intimate three-day retreat where 20s and 30s across the country (and further afield) gather to rest, reflect and be equipped as they encounter God’s presence - being refreshed and renewed by His truth.
+Set on an idyllic farm in Gloucestershire, the Shift Weekend is an intimate three-day retreat where 20s and 30s from across the country (and further afield) gather to rest, reflect and be challenged to continue surrendering their lives to their Creator.

 Across the Weekend we keep a fairly loose schedule, with key activities including; worship, solid bible teaching, prayer, partying, playing and time to meet and be encouraged by fellow brothers and sisters of the faith.
 It’s always a powerful time of transformation in which we leave more equipped to partner with God for the renewal of our cities.

-Check out a recap of the Shift Weekend 2018 here, and if you’re interested in attending this year’s Weekend we’d love to have you - see key details below.
+Check out a brief recap of the Shift Weekend 2019 here, and if you’re interested in attending next year’s Weekend we’d love to have you…

 The Leigh Court